I-Valchev/GarbageWars/README.md

 The result
 ---

 The team scored second, collecting about 30% of all edges (which was a good result bearing in mind the fact that there were about 15 teams competing).
-Having accoplished such result, the two member team was awared by the VMware employees who conducted the competition.f
+Having accoplished such result, the two member team was awared by the VMware employees who conducted the competition.